maxxiimo/the-front-end-manifesto/information-architecting.md

 Before you begin coding though, it's important to take a few preliminary steps.
 What follows are different techniques I use to gather all the blocks of information that will ultimately make up the sites story, i.e. users experience.

-NOTE: Throughout this process I highly recommend referencing the book "[Don't Make Me Think][]" by Steve Krug.
-It’s a good read and everything he says is so darn obvious, and all there in one great reference.
+NOTE: Throughout this process I highly recommend keeping the book "[Don't Make Me Think][]" by Steve Krug nearby as a reference.
+It’s a good read and everything he says is so darn obvious, and all there in one place.

 #### Index Card Exercise

-To help me along my process I use index cards to create a physical inventory of possible application components.
+The first technique involves the use of index cards to create a physical inventory of possible information components.
 It's best to do this exercise with others, especially stakeholders in the project.
-You can buy a pack of 200 index cards for under one dollar.
 Here are the steps I follow:

-**Step 1:** Write down in a word or two on an index card - or a bunch of tiny pieces of paper, a digital equivalent like PowerPoint, or even a single sheet of paper (as a list of items) - what the card represents: content, function, a navigational element, an image, video, whatever.
+**Step 1:** Write down in a word or two on an index card what the card represents: content, function, a navigational element, an image, video, whatever.

 Think of as many components to the page or application as you can - I prefer dealing with a single view at a time.

 NOTE: Color coding is helpful.
+You can also use a digital equivalent to index cards like PowerPoint, or even a single sheet of paper (as a list of items), but index cards are best.
+You can buy a pack of 200 index cards for under a dollar, so don't be afraid to get nitty-gritty with what you define as an information component.

-**Step 2:** Lay out the index cards on a table and organize them into logical groups like navigation.
+**Step 2:** Lay out the index cards on a table and organize them into logical groups like navigational or footer areas.

 **Step 3:** Start eliminating all the cards you don't want to include.